R4hulD/random-joke-generator/README.md

 ## About The Project

 <p>The perfect project if you're learning how to interact with 3rd-party APIs.
-This challenge uses the Jokes API to generate random jokes xD
+Uses the Jokes API to generate random jokes xD
 <br>

 ## Built with